zephyrproject-rtos/zephyr/doc/reference/kbuild_kconfig.rst

 The file name of a default configuration file contains the type of kernel and the platform that is defined within the file.
 All the defconfig files must end with the suffix defconfig.
-For example, :file:`micro_quark_defconfig` contains the configuration information for the microkernel architecture for the quark platform and :file:`nano_generic_pc_pentium4` contains the configuration information for the nanokernel architecture for the generic PC platform with the Pentium processor platform variant.
+For example, :file:`micro_galileo_defconfig` contains the configuration information for the microkernel architecture for the galileo platform and :file:`nano_generic_pc_pentium4` contains the configuration information for the nanokernel architecture for the generic PC platform with the Pentium processor platform variant.